Montpelier, VT 05602-3176

 John also represents clients on administrative matters before state regulatory agencies, including the Department of Financial Regulation and the Office of Secretary of State licensing boards, as well as civil matters brought by the Office of the Attorney General.
-He serves as outside general counsel to a Vermont domestic property and casualty company.

 - Helped a major telecommunications provider defeat legislation that would have created new rules governing the company's purchase of a Vermont business.

 - Successfully lobbied for the passage of legislation creating a new legal entity - the Low-profit Limited Liability Company, or L3C - for businesses seeking to take advantage of foundation investments.

 - Drafted and helped to enact a law that creates a stable funding source for adult education programs in Vermont.

 - Worked with financial institutions to oppose legislation that would have imposed unique refund requirements on credit card companies doing business in Vermont.
 Helped to negotiate a compromise that was acceptable to the industry and the Attorney General's office.

 - Worked with a coalition of child care providers to defeat legislation that would have allowed child care centers and workers to bargain collectively with the state over subsidies, licensing standards, grievance procedures and professional development.
 Obtained an exemption in the House-passed bill for child care centers.